Generic name: metformin (met FOR min)

 Fortamet may also be used for purposes not listed in this medication guide.

-If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking Fortamet.
+If you need to have any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking Fortamet.

 You may develop lactic acidosis, a dangerous build-up of lactic acid in your blood.
 Call your doctor or get emergency medical help if you have unusual muscle pain, trouble breathing, stomach pain, dizziness, feeling cold, or feeling very weak or tired.